Rho Boötis: Properties

-Rho Boötis is a single, orange-hued star in the northern constellation of Boötes.
-Its name is a Bayer designation that is Latinised from ρ Boötis, and abbreviated Rho Boo or ρ Boo.
-This star is visible to the naked eye with an apparent visual magnitude of 3.59.
-Based upon parallax measurements, it is located at a distance of approximately 164 ly from Earth.
-It is moving closer to the Sun with a radial velocity of −13.6 km/s.
-There is an optical companion, a magnitude 11.5 star, located 34.7 arcseconds away along a position angle of 345° (as of 2013).

 This is an evolved K-type giant star, currently on the red-giant branch, with a stellar classification of K4 III and an estimated age of 4 billion years.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
 With around 1.23 times the mass of the Sun, it has expanded to 20.6 times the Sun's girth.
 The star is radiating 129 times the Sun's luminosity from its enlarged photosphere at an effective temperature of about 4285 K. Rho Boötis is classified as a RS Canum Venaticorum variable.
 Koen and Eyer examined the Hipparcos data for this star, and found that it varied with a period of 5.214 days, and an amplitude of 0.0027 magnitudes.